-Dear Chairman Moyle:
+Dear Chairman Brannan:

-This letter responds to your request to review and approve the gaming ordinance adopted on April 11, 1995, by the Fallon Paiute-Shoshone Tribes (Tribes), in Resolution 95-F-043.
-This letter constitutes approval of Resolution 95-F-043 under the Indian Gaming Regulatory Act (IGRA).
+This letter responds to your request to review and approve the Northern Arapaho Tribe (Tribe), Gaming Code, as adopted on July 19, 1995.
+This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).

 Under the IGRA and the regulations of the National Indian Gaming Commission (NIGC), the Chairman is directed to review ordinances with respect to the requirements of the IGRA and the implementing regulations.
 Thus, the scope of the Chairman's review and approval is limited to the requirements of the IGRA and the NIGC regulations.
 Provisions other than those required under the IGRA or the NIGC regulations that may be included in a tribal ordinance are not subject to review and approval.
-Also, this letter does not constitute approval of specific games.
+Also, such approval does not constitute approval of specific games.
+It is important to note that the gaming ordinance is approved for gaming only on Indian lands as defined in the IGRA.

-With the Chairman's approval of the Tribes' gaming ordinance, the Tribes are now required to conduct background investigations on their key employees and primary management officials.
+With the Chairman's approval of the Northern Arapaho Tribal Gaming Code, the Tribe is now required to conduct background investigations on its key employees and primary management officials.
 The NIGC expects to receive a completed application for each key employee and primary management official pursuant to 25 C.F.R. § 556.5(a) and an investigative report on each background investigation before issuing a license to a key employee or primary management official pursuant to 25 C.F.R. § 556.5(b).